JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    To learn more about the State Hook, check out the [React documentation](https://reactjs.org/docs/hooks-state.html).

-2. Change your implementation of the `VideoList` component to look as follows:
+2. Change the `onClick` handler and the text to be shown in your implementation of the `VideoList` component to look as follows:

    ```kotlin
    val VideoList = FC<VideoListProps> { props ->